ortus-docs/coldbox-docs/Routing/view_routing.md

 # View Routing

-You can also route a URL pattern to a view with its default or assigned layout or none at all:
+You can also route a URL pattern to a view with its default or assigned layout or none at all.

 ```js
 addRoute( pattern="/contact-us", view="static/contact");
 addRoute( pattern="/newsletter", view="static/newsletter", noLayout=true );
 ```

+> **Info** No event will be executed.